sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 A list of non-functional characteristics:

  - usability: how easy it is to use
- - performance: evaluation of the system with regard to responses times and data throughput
+ - performance: evaluation of the system with regard to responses times and data throughput, latency, measurement of response times, transaction rates, respose to many transactions, or simulation of many users.
  - security: security evaluation
  - safety: safety evaluation
  - robustness: evaluation of the behavior of the system related to outside mis-happenings.